The Fascinating Microbiome

 There are ways to help overcome this potential challenge while following the low FODMAP diet:

-- Follow the elimination phase until your symptoms improve and then start to reintroduce foods back into your diet
+- Follow the Elimination Phase until your symptoms improve and then start to reintroduce foods back into your diet, such as prebiotic foods.
+It is vital to move into the Challenge Phase and Integration Phase for overall gut health.

-- Be sure to eat a variety of low FODMAP foods (for the most up to date list of approved foods use the Monash University App)
+- Be sure to eat a variety of low FODMAP foods (for the most up to date list of approved foods use the Monash University smartphone app and FODMAP Friendly app).

-- Include low FODMAP foods that contain prebiotics, probiotics, and resistant starch to help build a healthy gut microbiota
+- Include low FODMAP foods that contain prebiotics, probiotics, and resistant starch to help build a healthy gut and intestinal microbiota.

-The microbiome is a subject you most likely will hear a lot more about in the future as it relates to health and disease.
+In summary, the microbiome is a subject you most likely will hear a lot more about in the future as it relates to health and disease.
 Scientists are working feverishly to uncover the mysteries about the bacteria that reside in our bodies, and especially in our guts.
+We know the question on your mind is, “How can I improve the health of my microbiome”?
+The answer is that you can, and your medical team, especially a Registered Dietitian, can help tailor a diet and overall nutritional approach specifically to your needs.

 Campbell, Kristina, et al. Diet and Probiotics Emerge as Promising Treatments .
 Gut Microbiota for Health, 3 Feb.
 2016, www.gutmicrobiotaforhealth.com/en/in-new-understandings-of-ibs-diet-and-probiotics-emerging-as-promising-treatments/.